christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### 2.1 Ethnogenesis of the Jews

-Modern day jews evolved from the mixture of Celtic Galatians from Anatolia [^20], Neolthic proto-Sicilians who originated in Anatolia [^21], native Canaanites (who were literal human-neanderthal hybrids) [^22], and proto-Arab-Natufian hybrids.
+Modern day jews evolved from the mixture of Celtic Galatians from Anatolia [^20], Neolithic proto-Sicilians who originated in Anatolia [^21], native Canaanites (who were literal human-neanderthal hybrids) [^22], and proto-Arab-Natufian hybrids.

 The original redhead clan of Druids that ended up becoming Israelites were Scythians who migrated southwards during the early Aryan invasion of 4000 BC.
 Scythian --> Saka --> Isaac.
 This migration coincides with the development of early bronze age civilization.
 They went to Anatolia first (Galatia) [^23], then Babylon, then Canaan ('Gaulinitis' = Golan Heights).
 In Canaan, the natives then came under the suzerainty of these Celts and their entire identity, language, and religion derives from this.
 The evidence for this is the paternal Celtic R1b haptype that 30% of ashkenazi jews have, the fact that the Celtic languages are surprisingly Semitic with a verb-subject-object word order and a shocking amount of vocabulary overlap, and the name of Irish deities, Balor and his holiday Beltaine are cognate to Bal and Elatha the Irish Uranus is cognate to Hebrew El.
 There was an ancient Celtic conquerer named 'Ram the Druid' and Abraham = Ab Ram, or 'Born of Ram', he was also Ra in Egyptian mythology, the basis of the name 'Ram'esses in Egypt, Ram the Aries, Rama in the Vedas, Brahmin caste in India refers to him, and Lama in Tibet.
 King David (DWD) = King Druid.
 The name Israel itself is named after Osiris (Aesir), the southeasternmost grand Druid (in Phoenician, the name 'Osiris' is written as 'Usr' or 'Ysr', which becomes the Hebrew 'Yisrael'.
 Osiris is depicted as having green skin, ie. he is the 'Druid green man').
 As for the name 'jew', the descriptive name Judaism was never used by the Hebrews or Israelites; it appears only with Christianity.
 It comes from Yahud or Auda which comes from Iodh or Ioux.
 Iodh and Ioux are associated with the yew tree in Druidism and is sometimes linked to the concept of rebirth and regeneration.
 There was also an ancient Celtic tribe known as the Iudii or Iudaei, who inhabited the region of Gaul (modern-day France) and Britain.
 The ancient Celtic prefixes 'Rab' or 'Rhab' mean 'wise one' or 'seer', and a Druid equates to a Rabbi.